Performance Feedback & Personal Mastery

 In the context of leadership development, this means that a leader won’t have any inclination to learn or any sense for how to change as a leader unless they have a clear image of the future leader they need or want to be and why they want to lead.
 Therefore, aspiring and existing leaders need to do the work of outlining how their future self will act as a leader, what they want to achieve as a leader, and why they want it.

-For example, as part of the Personal Mastery Track on the Upwardley leadership habit-building platform, we guide leaders through a series of exercises that help them develop a vivid picture of how they want their future selves to show up as leaders.
+For example, as part of the Essential Leadership Habits program, we focus on developing people’s personal mastery by guiding leaders through a series of exercises that help them develop a vivid picture of how they want their future selves to show up as leaders.
 One of these exercises helps them interview their future self as a highly successful leader ten years down the line.
 Through a series of questions, they are prompted to truly articulate what type of a leader they will be and what exactly they will have achieved.
 In that way, they self-identify with their future self and see clearly what they should learn or change today to move a step closer to that future self.
-(For a quick intro, checkout the sidebar below)

 Step 2: Commit to the truth about their current self